Images of the Ultra-High Energy Cosmic Rays from Point Sources: Results

+After passing the {Galactic} magnetic field, a smeared spots could be formed as in {the} bottom panels of Fig.\ref{fig:images_all}. {To be more specific,} the positions of the sources in the sky were chosen in a way to correspond to {the} TA hotspot direction before GMF lensing. {The quantitative prediction will certainly depend on the specific GMF model used, but the overall picture will stay the same.
+The uncertainty of the UHECR deflections in the GMF was recently analysed in \citet{Unger:2023lob} (in particular, see Fig.~18 of \citet{Unger:2023lob}).}

+{In order to analyze the size of the spot we have repeated the analysis performed by Telescope Array collaboration for the search of the hotspot~\citep{TelescopeArray:2014tsd} with the event set randomly generated using the density seen by the observer located at knot and filament as shown in the bottom panels of Fig.\ref{fig:images_all}.
+We have found that the maximum Li-Ma statistics in both cases corresponds to the 15 degrees oversampling radius, which is of the same order of magnitude as the sizes of known hotspots in the UHECR data.
+The hotspot observation is consistent with the discussed scenario.
+At the same time, under the latter scenario, some of the sources fall into the void, which requires an increased overall source density. }
-We performed analysis for 10-20 EeV protons here.
-Since UHECR at highest energies can be dominated by intermediate nuclei according to Auger data, propagation of protons at those energies would correspond to propagation of nuclei with Z times larger energies in the same magnetic fields, in particular UHECR with $E>57$ EeV would correspond to CNO nuclei.

-As was shown for example in \cite{Neronov:2021xua}, CNO nuclei of required energies can reach us from up to 70 Mpc distance.
+We performed an analysis {for the particles of the rigidity} 10-20 EV.
+Since UHECRs at {the} highest energies can be dominated by intermediate nuclei according to {the} Auger data, propagation of {particles of those rigidities} would correspond to propagation of nuclei with Z times larger energies in the same magnetic fields.
+In particular UHECRs with $E>57$ EeV would correspond to CNO nuclei.
+As was shown for example in \citet{Neronov:2021xua}, CNO nuclei of required energies can reach us from up to 70 Mpc distance.